Shakthi Thirumagan: Reception

 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "The film is most engaging when it lets us watch how influence is moved from one desk to another.
 The issues are in the telling.
 At 157 minutes, the cut is restless.
 Even simple conversations are diced into a flurry of jump cuts, and key turns arrive with showreel sheen rather than lived-in pressure. [...]
 Shakthi Thirumagan is sharp, punchy, and driven by a lead who earns your attention."
 Avinash Ramachandran of Cinema Express gave 2.5/5 stars and wrote "It is actually disappointing that Shakthi Thirumagan gets affected by the curious case of the abysmal second half because a lot of things go right in the first. [...]
 With the film comprising a myriad of possibilities, the way everything unfolds as a boring lecture in a post-lunch session becomes its biggest undoing."
-Anusha Sundar of OTT Play gave 2.5/5 stars and wrote "Shakthi Thirumagan gets one of the best written first half of the recent times.
+Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "Shakthi Thirumagan gets one of the best written first half of the recent times.
 It is sleek, engaging, and believable and achieves it by doing very little show off.
 However, with a under utilised second half, and want to make things pious, it fails to become the masterful political thriller it sets out to be.
 A missed opportunity."
-Arjun Menon of The Indian Express gave 2/5 stars and wrote "Shakthi Thirumagan is not a graceful, patient takedown of power politics because it doesn’t want to risk alienating audiences with half informed build ups and suggestive storytelling. [...]
-But the film ends up being a more detail oriented update of a Shankar film that doesn’t break any new ground, but is satisfied with the rousing, preachy political sloganeering."
-Bhuvanesh Chandar of The Hindu wrote "Arun Prabu Purushothaman’s ambitious film could have become a generation-defining political thriller had it sustained the beat and style of storytelling that it initially promised."
+Arjun Menon of The Indian Express gave 2/5 stars and wrote "Shakthi Thirumagan is not a graceful, patient takedown of power politics because it doesn't want to risk alienating audiences with half informed build ups and suggestive storytelling. [...]
+But the film ends up being a more detail oriented update of a Shankar film that doesn't break any new ground, but is satisfied with the rousing, preachy political sloganeering."
+Bhuvanesh Chandar of The Hindu wrote "Arun Prabu Purushothaman's ambitious film could have become a generation-defining political thriller had it sustained the beat and style of storytelling that it initially promised."